Download Print-Friendly Version (PDF)

 Starting at week 28 (earlier for high-risk pregnancies) set aside time each day to count and keep track of your baby’s movements (kicks, twists, turns, swishes or rolls).
 This will help you know what the “normal” pattern for your baby is, so you can more easily notice any changes in the pattern of your baby’s movements.
 Experts agree that a change (increase or decrease) in your baby’s normal kicking pattern may be a signal that there is a problem.

-Visit Kicks Count! for more information on kick counting, what to do if you are concerned and/or to download a handy Kicks Count! chart.
+Please refer to your First Candle Kicks Count!
+Guide or visit www.firstcandle.org/kickscount for more information on kick counting, what to do if you are concerned and/or to download a Kicks Count!
+Chart.

 Although all pregnancies can be considered a possibility for stillbirth to occur, 98% of all pregnancies result in the live birth of a healthy baby.